Ray Dobens

 Listed at 5 ft 8 in tall and 175 lb, Dobens batted and threw left-handed.
 During his MLB trial, he recorded a 3.81 ERA with four strikeouts and 28⅓ innings of work in 11 appearances, two as a starter.
 He did not have a decision.
 The 1929 Red Sox finished eighth and last in the American League with a 58–96 record.

+Dobens was general manager of the Nashua Dodgers of the old New England League.
+The Dodgers were the first team in the United States with Black ball players.
+Branch Rickey of the Brooklyn Dodgers assigned Don Newcombe and Roy Campanella to the Nashua Dodgers in 1946 when Jackie Robinson was assigned to Montreal.

 Dobens' professional career lasted three seasons.
 He died in Stuart, Florida, at the age of 73.